Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 - **Pass** → Refers to the time when you can see a satellite passing overhead, used with orbiting satellites
 - **Elevation** → Height of a satellite above the horizon
-- **AOS** - Acquisition Of Signal → The moment where you start geting a signal from a satellite
+- **AOS** - Acquisition Of Signal → The moment when you start geting a signal from a satellite
-- **LOS** - Line Of Sight / Loss Of Signal → Depending on the context this abbreviation used in either describes your ability to see the satellite, or the moment when you stop getting a signal from a satellite.
+- **LOS** - Line Of Sight / Loss Of Signal → Depending on the context this abbreviation is used in either describes your ability to see the satellite, or the moment when you stop getting a signal from a satellite.

-## Software terms
+###  Software terms
 - **AGC** - Automatic Gain Control → Automatically sets the gain based on the signal strength
 - **SNR** - Signal to Noise Ratio → The difference in dB between the noise floor and the signal peak, ergo how strong the signal is
 - **FFT Spectrum** - Fast Fourier Transform Spectrum → The slice of the radio spectrum being sampled by your SDR